Alice Wetterlund

-Alice Wetterlund is an American stand-up comedian, actress, and podcast host.
+Alice Wetterlund (born May 16, 1981) is an American stand-up comedian, actress, and podcast host.
 She played Carla Walton on the HBO sitcom Silicon Valley, and played D'arcy Bloom on the SyFy/USA Network TV series Resident Alien.

 Education and career

 Wetterlund attended Cooper Union, a college in Lower Manhattan.
 She began doing stand-up comedy in the late 2000s, and performed with the Upright Citizens Brigade Theatre improv group from 2008 on.
 That led to an audition for MTV's Girl Code, where one of her notable parts was in a parody TV commercial for "Culture Culture Probiotics", a "cure" for diarrhea.
 Since then she has been featured in many television commercials for companies such as BMW, LensCrafters, Scotch-Brite, and Southwest Airlines.
 She appeared on Cave Comedy Radio as a teacher of meditation and cat whispering.

 Wetterlund and Veronica Osorio co-host the Star Trek: The Next Generation podcast Treks and the City.
 Wetterlund and Kevin Porter co-host the Maisel Goys (hosted under the Gilmore Guys podcast) about Amazon Prime's television series The Marvelous Mrs. Maisel.
 She acted in the role of D'arcy Bloom in the Syfy series Resident Alien.